Humility: General Christianity

-New Testament exhortations to humility are found in many places, for example "Blessed are the meek", "He who exalts himself will be humbled and he who humbles himself will be exalted", as well as and throughout the Book of James.
-In fact, Jesus Christ's behavior and submission to unjust torture and execution in particular are held up as examples of righteous humility: "Who, when he was reviled, did not revile: when he suffered, he threatened not: but delivered himself to him that judged him justly".
+The New Testament exhortations to humility are found in many places, for example, "Blessed are the meek", "He who exalts himself will be humbled and he who humbles himself will be exalted", as well as and throughout the Book of James.

+Jesus Christ's behavior and submission to unjust torture and execution in particular are examples of righteous humility: "Who, when he was reviled, did not revile: when he suffered, he threatened not: but delivered himself to him that judged him justly".